PyRope-E-Assessment/pyrope/docs/index.rst

 * use a familiar integrated development environment (IDE)
 * improve documentation
 * spot and fix bugs
-* share exercise pools as open educational ressources (OER)
+* share exercise pools as open educational resources (OER)
 * better understand exercises authored by others
 * make exercises easily accessible to automated analyses
 * increase confidence in the e-assessment system